-The Group's gross profit for the year ended 31 December 2015 was approximately HK\$69,957,000, representing a decrease of approximately 25% as compared with last year.
-The gross profit margin decreased by approximately 5% from approximately 31% to approximately 26% as compared with last year.
+The Group's gross profit for the year ended 31 December 2016 was approximately HK\$27,321,000, representing a decrease of approximately 61% as compared with last year.
+The gross profit margin decreased by approximately 17% from approximately 26% to approximately 9% as compared with last year.

-The gross profit of CRM service business for the year ended 31 December 2015 was approximately HK\$55,031,000, which increased by approximately HK\$9,289,000 as compared with last year and accounted for approximately 10% of the increase in gross profit of the Group.
-The gross profit margin of CRM service business increased by approximately 3% from approximately 20% to approximately 23%.
-The gross profit of RF-SIM business for the year ended 31 December 2015 was approximately HK\$14,926,000, which decreased by approximately HK\$32,481,000 as compared with last year and accounted for approximately 35% of the decrease in gross profit of the Group.
-The gross profit margin of RF-SIM business decreased by approximately 13% from approximately 64% to approximately 51% as compared with last year.
+The gross profit of CRMS business for the year ended 31 December 2016 was approximately HK\$22,139,000, which decreased by approximately HK\$32,892,000 as compared with last year and accounted for approximately 47% of the decrease in gross profit of the Group.
+The gross profit margin of CRMS business decreased by approximately 14% from approximately 23% to approximately 9%.
+The gross loss of RF-SIM business for the year ended 31 December 2016 was approximately HK\$2,591,000 while the gross profit of RF-SIM business for the year ended 31 December 2015 was approximately HK\$14,926,000, which decreased by approximately HK\$17,517,000 as compared with last year and accounted for approximately 25% of the decrease in gross profit of the Group.
+The gross profit margin of RF-SIM business decreased by approximately 93% from approximately 51% to gross loss margin of approximately 42% as compared with last year.
+The gross profit of PIMS business for the year ended 31 December 2016 was approximately 93% from approximately 51% to gross loss margin of approximately HK\$7,773,000 which set off approximately 11% of the decrease in gross profit of the Group.
+The gross profit margin of PIMS business was 15%.